ucl-exoplanets/pylightcurve/README.md

 Database load is deferred until the first time it is used.
 This is to speed up the initialisation of the package.

 Database can now move locations depending on the environment variable ``PYLC_CACHE_DIR``.
 If not set, it will default to the user's home directory.
-Additionally the ``IGNORE_CHECK`` environment variable can be set to ignore the database check.
+Additionally the ``PYLC_IGNORE_CHECK`` environment variable can be set to ignore the database check.
 This is especially useful when dealing with multicore enviroments/containers where the database is being checked multiple times by different processes.

 There is also a new program that will download the cache to your directory of choice.
 This is useful for when you are working in a container and want to download the cache to the container.
 This can be done by running: